estfernan/boost/docs/simulation.rst

     ## 8    V8    9
     ## 7    V7   10

 Output is a table with genes and their rank.
-Gene 'V6' ranks first, which is a SV gene we generate in this simulated data.
+Gene 'V6' ranks first, which is an SV gene we generate in this simulated data.

 Compute Performace Metrics
 --------------------------------

-SMP-Gym applies six metrics to comprehensively quantify the performance of SV gene identification for each method.
+STAr applies six metrics to comprehensively quantify the performance of SV gene identification for each method.

 * Sensitivity: measure the proportion of correctly identified SV genes across all SV genes in the studied data replicate.
 Sensitivity ranges from 0 to 1, large sensitivity value corresponds to better classifier model performance.
 * Specificity: measure the proportion of correctly identified non-SV genes across all non-SV genes in the studied data replicate.
 Specificity ranges from 0 to 1, large specificity value denotes high ability of model to correctly classify non-SV genes.